canjs/canjs/index.md

 technologies change.
 CanJS's flexibility will keep it valuable to you far into the future.

-__Spports multiple libraries and frameworks__
+__Supports multiple libraries and frameworks__

-Want to share code between a Zepto mobile app, and a jQuery desktop app?
+Want to share code between a Zepto mobile app and a jQuery desktop app?
 No problem.
 CanJS code (especially models) can be shared across libraries, and so can skill sets!
 Working on a Dojo project today and a YUI one tomorrow?
 Don't throw away all of your skills.